materialsproject/pymatgen/README.md

 1. cd to the root directory of the repo where a file called run_me_first.sh is present.
 2. Run the run_me_first.sh file, which will generate a resources directory in a location of your choosing.
 Please choose a location *outside* of the repo itself.
 The script will also write a pymatgen.cfg file in the pymatgen subdir.

+## Basic usage ##

+Some example scripts have been provided in the scripts directory.
+In general, most file format conversions, manipulations and io can be done with a few quick lines of code.
+For example, to read a POSCAR and write a cif

+	from pymatgen.io.vaspio import Poscar
+	from pymatgen.io.cifio import CifWriter

+	p = Poscar('POSCAR')
+	w = CifWriter(p.struct)
+	w.write_file('mystructure.cif')